balena-io/debugging-masterclass/README.md

 $ export BALENA_DEBUGGING_MASTERCLASS=~/debugging-masterclass
 ```

-Finally, push the code in the `multicontainer-app` directory to the application:
+Finally, push the code in the `multicontainer-app` directory to the fleet:

 ```shell
 $ cd $BALENA_DEBUGGING_MASTERCLASS/multicontainer-app